zhixin9001/2021-SAA/note/tips.md

     - Amazon RDS Multi-AZ, at least 2 az, non-aurora: synchronously replicates, aurora: asynchronous
         - availablity
         - in single region
+        - URL is the same, the failover is automated, by changing CNAME
     - Amazon RDS Read Replicas, use MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server databae engines asynchronous replication
         - provide enhanced performance, scalability, and durability, not availablity, because maybe in one az
     - if master database is encrypted, read replicas are encrypted